COVID-19 and Financial Aid

 What happens if I drop ONE of my classes?

-Students that drop any course prior to the Freeze Date (for Summer, 6/9/20), will need to repay any Pell grant funds that were paid to them for that course.
-Students that drop a course (earning a W grade or get an Incomplete) will not owe back their Financial Aid (the aid is based off Frozen Units on 6/9/20) as long as they do not drop ALL of their courses.
+Students that drop any course prior to the Freeze Date will need to repay any Pell grant funds that were paid to them for that course.
+Students that drop a course (earning a W grade or get an Incomplete) will not owe back their Financial Aid (the aid is based off Frozen Units) as long as they do not drop ALL of their courses.
 However, it may impact your Satisfactory Academic Progress in future semesters.
+To find the freeze date for the current semester, please check the disbursement schedule.

 What happens if I drop ALL of my classes?

-Students that drop all of their courses before the Freeze Date (for Summer, 6/9/20) will have to repay the Pell grant funds that were awarded to them.
+Students that drop all of their courses before the Freeze Date will have to repay the Pell grant funds that were awarded to them.
 Students that drop all of their courses after the Freeze Date will have their eligibility calculated based on the percentage attended/earned and any unearned amount will have to be repaid by the student.
 This is called a Return to Title IV calculation, in which you will be notified the amount you owe within two weeks of completely withdrawing.
 Complete withdrawals may also impact your Satisfactory Academic Progress in future semesters.
+To find the freeze date for the current semester, please check the disbursement schedule.

-Is there any other aid I can get on top what I’ve already received for Spring 2020?
+Is there any other aid I can get on top what I’ve already received for fall 2020?

 For more information, please visit our Loan section: cypresscollege.edu/financial-aid/federal-aid-programs/.